Prospective Graduate Students

 Priority application deadline for Spring Semester is October 15.

 Students should apply well in advance of the semester in which they wish to enter, but not more than one year before the proposed entry date.
 Applications for admission are accepted throughout the year, with cutoff dates for each term.
 The priority application date for fall semester is April 15th and the cutoff date for spring semester is October 15th.
 Students are highly encouraged to connect with faculty members they are interested in working with before applying.
 A list of our graduate faculty can be found here.

 The prerequisites for admission into the Animal Sciences Graduate Program are:

 1. A baccalaureate degree or its international equivalent in agriculture, biology, or a closely related field.
 Applicants should have substantial training in chemistry, mathematics, physics, and statistics.
 A minimum baccalaureate grade point average of 3.0 is generally required for admission to the M.S. and Ph.D. programs in Animal Sciences.
 A minimum M.S. grade point average of 3.2 is generally required for admission to the Ph.D. program.

 3. The Test of English as a Foreign Language (TOEFL) is a requirement of the Graduate School for all applicants whose native language is not English.
-A minimum score of 550 is required for admission to the Graduate School.
+Please read the graduate schools requirements for minimum scores for entry.

 4. Three letters of recommendation.

 5. Unofficial transcripts or academic records should be uploaded directly to the online application.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts or academic records for initial review.
 If you are admitted, the University will then request official copies of this material.

 7. If you have already identified and confirmed a faculty member who will serve as your advisor, please write a paragraph highlighting why you are interested in working with them.